LazyLatte/GJK/README.md

 # GJK
-Implementing GJK algorithm for 2D, 3D, and 4D collision detection
+Implementing the GJK algorithm for 2D, 3D, and 4D collision detection